Version: 1.0.0

 Each full cycle is one “tick” of the game loop.
 PoW operations run as background jobs between ticks.

-Before anything else, check all background PoW terminals.
-Mark completions in memory/jobs.md.
-On completion: activate structs, start next operations, update charge tracker.
+Before anything else, check all background PoW terminals (or run scripts/job-status.sh).
+Update the affected memory/jobs/<job>.json.
+On completion: activate structs, start next operations, refresh memory/player.json’s charge plan.
 This is the highest-priority step — completed PoW means new capabilities or exposed resources.

 See Async Operations for background job management.